yurytsoy/easy-tree/README.md

 # easy-tree

-Decision tree algorithm implementation for regression and classification with minimal boilerplate code.
+Decision tree and Random Forest algorithms implementation for regression and classification with minimal boilerplate code.
 * Does not require data transform and can work natively with missing values.
 * Supports lazy and eager data frames from [polars](https://pola.rs/).
 * Prefers splits that lead to balanced tree.